 Miguel Roberts, PhD, is a clinical psychologist with Kennedy Krieger’s Center for Child and Family Traumatic Stress where he coordinates the adult services clinic.
 He obtained his Ph.
 D in clinical psychology from the University of Mississippi and completed his pre-doctoral internship at the University of Alabama at Birmingham.
 He completed a NIDA postdoctoral fellowship specializing in PTSD and substance use disorders at Duke University Medical Center.
 Dr. Roberts has over 10 years of federal service as a psychologist for the US Army, the Baltimore VA Medical Center and the Washington DC VA Medical Center.
 He previously treated veterans with PTSD and other associated mental health concerns using evidenced based treatment.
 He is a VA Certified provider for Cognitive Processing Therapy and Prolonged Exposure.

 Cynthia Rollo, LCSW-C, is an accomplished trainer, consultant, supervisor, and clinician.
 Cindy has been involved in bringing trauma‐informed training and system change to mental health professionals, administrators, graduate students, child welfare workers, case managers and support staff who provide care in a range of community and residential settings and serve diverse populations.
 Over the last 20 years, Cindy has provided psychotherapy to families living in the context of urban poverty and have ongoing trauma exposure in Baltimore, Maryland.
 She is also a national trainer for Trauma Focused Cognitive Behavioral Therapy (TF‐CBT) and co‐developed and implemented a graduate level course on Evidence‐Based Mental Health Treatment with Children and Adolescents.

-Jennifer M. Serico, Ph.D., is a clinical psychologist specializing in child and adolescent trauma.
+Jennifer M. Serico, PhD, is a clinical psychologist specializing in child and adolescent trauma.
 Dr. Serico provides evidence-based treatment, trauma-informed evaluations and clinical supervision to trainees and staff at the Center for Child and Family Traumatic Stress at Kennedy Krieger Institute.
-Dr. Serico is a certified Level I Parent-Child Interaction Therapy trainer and her research interests include the effect of PCIT in reducing trauma symptoms and potential mediating factors related to symptom reduction and treatment success.
+Dr. Serico is a certified Parent-Child Interaction Therapy (PCIT) within-agency trainer and a Child Adult Relationship Enhancement (CARE) trainer.
+Her research interests focus on trauma-informed parent training for children and adolescents with emotion and behavior dysregulation.